-The Policy and Procedure Manual for Public Health Nurse Training includes both the general orientation given to all new PHNs (i.e., core competency) as well as focused clinical orientation and training necessary to function under specific nursing protocols (i.e., STD, Women's Health, etc.).
+The Policy and Procedure Manual for Public Health Nurse Training includes both the general orientation (i.e., core competencies) requirements for all new public health nurses (PHNs) as well as the focused clinical orientation and training necessary to function under specific nurse protocols (e.g., STD, Women's Health, etc.).
 The "initial required" and "annual required" training practice standards are used to document the training completed by a PHN as part of the necessary preparation, and ongoing education, for practicing under nurse protocol.